ICB-DCM/pyABC/doc/sampler.rst

 authentication required you need first to modify the redis.conf file.

 The redis.conf is the file that contains Redis configuration.
-Usually, it can be found on `/etc/redis/`. to allow safe and secure communication, redis.conf file should be reconfigure as follow:
+Usually, it can be found on `/etc/redis/`.
+To allow safe and secure communication, redis.conf file should be reconfigure.
+You can copy the file to your home directory and then modify it as follow:

 1. The Redis server should be configured in a way that allows it to bind to network interfaces other than localhost (127.0.0.1).
 To enable that, be sure